 What is hammer toe?

-Hammer toe refers to a common foot deformity that affects the three middle toes of the foot, making them appear to be bent.
+It refers to a common foot deformity that affects the three middle toes of the foot, making them appear to be bent.
 The condition can be incredibly painful and may cause discomfort when walking or participating in sports.
-In cases where the deformity causes you severe pain or the inability to wear normal shoes, hammer toe surgery may be recommended to correct the deformity.
-There are two types of hammer toes:
+In cases where the deformity causes you severe pain or the inability to wear normal shoes, surgery may be recommended to correct the deformity.
+There are two types:

-- Flexible hammer toe – When the hammer toe is in early stages, it can still move and is flexible.
-This form of hammer toe may be correctable with conservative treatment options.
+- Flexible hammer toe – When the hammer toe is in the early stages, it can still move and is flexible.
+This type may be correctable with conservative treatment options.

-- Rigid hammer toe – When the tendons are rigid, they push the joint out of its normal alignment and prevent the toe from moving.
-This form of hammer toe usually needs surgery to correct the problem.
+- Rigid hammer toe – When the tendons are rigid, they push the joint out of its normal alignment and prevent the toe from moving and usually needs surgery to correct the problem.